By: Spencer Young

 - Allow them to show disrespect to you and other adults.
 Allow them to remain silent when spoken to.
 Let them yell at you, talk sarcastically, or ignore your comments or requests.
 You are in charge of building their character so if you don’t mind them fighting all authority-from Bible class teachers, later employers, then maybe someday the police-just let them treat you any old way they want to.

 Remember, today when they are small, it doesn’t seem like that big a deal.
 I mean, how much trouble can a five year old get into, anyway?
-My observation is that a little disobedience gone un-dealt-with today is a lot of sneaking out of the house to find trouble as a teen.
+My observation is that a little disobedience not dealt with today is a lot of sneaking out of the house to find trouble as a teen.
 Take it or leave it.
 Just please give it some honest thought.